acm-cui/website-cui2025/organisation/call-for-sv.md

 SV call open: **{{ site.data.sv_dates.open }}**<br>
 Lottery closed: **{{ site.data.sv_dates.close }}**<br>
 Results announced: **{{ site.data.sv_dates.results }}**<br>

+**Thank you to all the applicants for their submission to be CUI 2025 SVs!
+Results notifications were emailed on May 12, 2025.**

 <em class="small"><br>All deadlines are at <a href="https://time.is/Anywhere_on_Earth" title="The current time in 'Anywhere on Earth'">23:59 Anywhere on Earth</a></em>

 ## What will I do when I volunteer?